Skip to Main Content

 Addressing Stigma

-People with substance use related disorders face prejudice and discrimination due to lack of understanding about the disease.
+People with substance use-related disorders face prejudice and discrimination due to a lack of understanding about the disease.
 Stigma – like prejudice and discrimination – can perpetuate the problem.
-Unfortunately, negative attitudes toward people who use substances, or mental health conditions, are common.
+Unfortunately, negative attitudes toward people who use substances or have mental health conditions are common.

 Stigma Public Awareness Toolkit